 Because of the nature of their supporting roles on the team, domestiques don’t get the glory of being racing champions.
 It takes a certain kind of person who is willing to accept this role of knowing they’ve agreed in advance to lose the race as an individual so that someone else on the team can win.
 These types of athletes don’t have a big enough ego to crave being the center of attention as a champion.
 They’re just happy to be a part of the team and make it to the big leagues of the Tour de France.

 Belgian cyclist Dominique “Dom” Chabol (played by Louis Talpe) is that type of person.
 Dom, who is part of the fictional Austrange cycling team of international cyclists, is at a crossroads in his career because his contract with the team might not get renewed and he’s at an age when most professional athletes have to start preparing for retirement.
-He is 38 years old, he’s been a professional cyclist for about 25 years, and his entire identity is being a cyclist.
+He is 38 years old, he’s been a sports cyclist for about 25 years, and his entire identity is being a cyclist.
 At one point in the movie he says, “Without a bike, I’m nobody.”

 Dom is also a longtime doper.
 Why?
 Because being a doper is considered “normal” in pro cycling.
 Almost all the pro cyclists take performance-enhancing drugs, according to Dom.
 Based on what former Tour de France champ Armstrong and many of his former teammates have told the media, doping in pro cycling has been an open secret in real life for years.